 The global plastic pollution crisis continues to worsen every year.
-Today, the world produces nearly 350 million tonnes of plastic waste, which is projected to double by 2040 if no action is taken.
+Today, the world produces more than 400 million tonnes of plastic waste each year, which is projected to double by 2040 if no action is taken.
 What’s more, about 91% of all plastic that has ever been made is not recycled, meaning that plastic – which can take up to 500 years to decompose – keeps accumulating and degrading our natural environments.

 Eight to 14 million tons of plastic waste ends up in oceans every single year, causing great harm to marine life, from accidental ingestion and entanglement, to increasing the risk of invasive species, which can throw entire ecosystems off balance.
 In the wake of the Covid-19 pandemic, plastic consumption has soared, adding an extra 25,900 tonnes of plastics in the ocean – that‘s equivalent to more than 2,000 double decker buses.

 Single-use plastics are also made almost entirely from fossil fuels.
 If single-use plastic production remains at the current trajectory of growth, they could account for five to 10% of the world’s greenhouse gas emissions by 2050, further exacerbating climate change.

 Plastic pollution has long plagued China, along with severe air pollution.
 Not only does the country consume at least one fifth of the world’s plastics, it is also the single largest producer and exporter of single-use and virgin plastics (meaning new plastics made without any recycled materials), and up until 2018, the largest importer of plastic as well.
 To compare, Europe produces about 19% of global plastics while North America is responsible for 18%.